MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 ### Other details

-Power Platform Request entitlements are only granted with paid base licenses in the Dynamics 365 'base + attach' licensing model.
-Attach licenses do not include entitlements.
-For example, if a user has a Dynamics 365 Customer Service Enterprise as the base license and Dynamics 365 Sales Enterprise as an attach license, the total request entitlement would be what is provided by the base license - Dynamics 365 Customer Service Enterprise.
+Power Platform Request limits are only included with paid base licenses in the Dynamics 365 'base + attach' licensing model.
+Attach licenses do not include seperate limits.
+For example, if a user has a Dynamics 365 Customer Service Enterprise as the base license and Dynamics 365 Sales Enterprise as an attach license, the total request limit would be what is provided by the base license - Dynamics 365 Customer Service Enterprise.

 If a user has multiple paid licenses assigned to them, the total number of requests allowed would be the sum of requests entitled for each license.
 For example, if a user has both a Dynamics 365 Customer Service Enterprise base license and a Power Apps per user license then that user will have a total of 40,000 + 40,000 = 80,000 requests available per 24 hours.